Hydra – Ermioni

 Ferries to Greece

-The earliest Hydra Ermioni ferry typically departs Hydra at about 10:10 and the last ferry usually leaves at 23:00.
+The earliest Hydra Ermioni ferry sailings typically depart Hydra at around 11:10.
+The last ferry usually departs at 19:00.

-Unfortunately, cars are not allowed to travel on ferries between Hydra and Ermioni.
+Currently, cars are not allowed on ferries between Hydra and Ermioni.

 More routes than anyone else.